rfjakob/earlyoom/README.md

 ### Preferred Processes

-The command-line flag `-f`specifies processes that are favored be killed; likewise, `-u` specifies processes that are unfavored to be killed.
+The command-line flag `-f`specifies processes to prefer killing; likewise, `-u` specifies processes to avoid killing.
 The list of processes is specified by a regex expression.
-For instance, to prefer that foo and bar are no killed:
+For instance, to avoid having foo and bar be killed:

 ```bash
 earlyoom -u '(^|/)(foo|bar)$'